sonole/Containerized-WebApp-Example/README.md

     }
 ]

-->Στην περίπτωση που κάποιο απο τo uuid δεν υπάρχει στην λίστα τότε μας επιστρέφρει "You don't have authorization, get out!" (status=401) ->Search by name => alphabetical sort
+->In case one of the uuid is not in the list then it returns "You don't have authorization, get out!" (status=401) ->Search by name => alphabetical sort
 ->Search by price => price sort
-->Στην περίπτωση που το το search αποτυγχάνει πάντα εμφανίζεται κάποιο αντίστοιχο μήνυμα
+->In case the search fails, always corresponding message is displayed

-Σημ: Προυποθέτει να έχουμε κάνει login σαν απλός χρήστης και να έχουμε πάρει το αντίστοιχο auth key
+Note: It presupposes that we have logged in as an ordinary user and have received the corresponding auth key
 </pre>
 </br>
 <pre>